 - Are there plenty of places where you can sit down?

-- Are they a member of a Whale Watching Operators Association (a group with stringent self-regulations)?
+- Are they a member of a Whale Watching Operators Association?

 - Will they take you out again for free if you don't see a whale?

-- Besides all the technical details, customer experience is also important.
+- Besides all the technical details, the customer experience is also essential.
 You can check ratings for whale watching companies at Yelp or Tripadvisor.

 Is a Whale Watching Cruise Worth Your Time?